The Ultimate 2 Week Central Europe Itinerary: 3 Perfect Routes

 If you’re interested in seeing more of the Czech Republic beyond its capital, use one of the days in this itinerary to go on a day trip.
 There are countless amazing places to visit from Prague and it is sure to give you a great view of what life is like in Czechia.

 If you want to get a bit off the typical tourist trail, it is possible to head to the incredible town of Olomouc as a day trip.
-If you’re happy to spend the night somewhere, consider heading to the lovely town of Cesky Krumlov south of Prague.
-Other popular day trips are Kutna Hora and Karlovy Vary.
+You could also head west and visit cities like Karlovy Vary or Pilsen.

-After enjoying a number of great days in Prague, it’s time to head on to your next destination!
+After enjoying several great days in Prague, it’s time to head on to your next destination!

 Where to Stay in Prague